demonno/notw/README.md

 notw - No Trailing Whitespace

-Having difficulties in creating a file should not include  trailing whitespace.

 If you have difficulty of creating file without trailing whitespace, visit here https://boiling-bastion-69478.herokuapp.com/ and do it just in one click.